 You may know this approach as “positive dog training”.
 I prefer to be known as a “force-free dog trainer” since it actually describes the methods that I employ.
 I also want to distinguish myself from those who use "positive dog training" as marketing language to sell services, but are technically not positive dog trainers (if they were, they would not use corrections or abusive training tools).
 Another good descriptor for me could be “compassion-based dog trainer”, since it reflects not only my methods, but also my spiritual commitment to facilitating loving relationships.
 All my methods support my guiding values.

 The Pet Professional Guild has taken a stand against "corrective" devices, and I agree with that stance.
-I am a proud member of Force Free Trainers of Wisconsin, and I am the only science-based, force-free trainer in the Beloit, WI area.
+I am a proud member of Force Free Trainers of Wisconsin, and (to my knowledge) I am the only science-based, force-free trainer in the Beloit, WI area.